vektorious/cm-curriculum/_articles/building-open-projects.md

 following: _articles/building-open-projects/first-impressions.md

 ---
 How to concretely build an open project?
 This week you will go through a set of principles, values and tools that will help you lower access barriers for users and contributors.
-You will then apply them to start creating the building blocks of your project.
+You will then apply them to start creating the building blocks of your open hardware project.

 ### Goal of the week
-Create entry points to your project for contributors and users, in the most accessible way.
+Understand the design principles that will allow you to facilitate collaborative work in your project